 What UR Peers Never Told U About Sex

-“What UR Peers Never Told U About Sex” is an interactive presentation that engages students’ decision making about their individual sexual health.
+“What UR peers never told U about Sex” is an interactive presentation that engages students’ decision making about their individual sexual health.
 Through activities that focus on communication, negotiation, and safer sex practices, students will explore how their own personal values and beliefs influence their sexual health decisions and empower them with knowledge to make healthy choices.
-The presentation will begin with an activity designed to help students become more comfortable with the topic and then shift to an open format designed to affirm risk reduction and the choice to abstain.
+The program will shift from a more traditional sexually transmitted disease presentation to an open format designed to affirm risk reduction and the choice to abstain.

 a.
 Identify appropriate campus resources and opportunities that contribute to their educational experience, goals, and campus engagement